 to me or give them my contact information.
 I will diligently and comprehensively gather and review their technology and offerings.
-At our regular meetings, or sooner if so desired, we will review all legitimate offerings.
+At our regular meetings together, or sooner if so desired, we will review all legitimate offerings.
 Together we will strategize on whether to move to that carrier, negotiate with your

 existing provider, or issue a Scope of Work RFP to uncover the best solution at a competitive price.
 Either

-wayyou stay ahead of the technology and discount curves while remaining focused on what you do best Running your business and satisfying customers!
+way, you stay ahead of the technology and discount curves while remaining focused on what you do best:

+Running your business and satisfying customers!